How Much Sleep Do Babies and Kids Need?

 For babies who struggle to sleep through the night, behavioral changes may encourage longer sleep sessions.
 For example, reducing the speed of response to awakenings may encourage self-soothing, and gradually pushing back bedtime may create more sleepiness that helps a baby stay asleep longer.

-sleep hygiene by creating a consistent sleep schedule and routine16 and ensuring that the baby has a calm and quiet environment for sleep.
+It may also be beneficial to improve sleep hygiene by creating a consistent sleep schedule and routine16 and ensuring that the baby has a calm and quiet environment for sleep.
 Infant sleep hygiene should also account for important safety measures17 to prevent the risk of suffocation and sudden infant death syndrome (SIDS).

 How Much Sleep Do Kids Need?

 The amount of sleep that kids should get changes significantly as they get older.
-As they move from toddlers to school age, their sleep becomes increasingly
+As they move from toddlers to school age, their sleep becomes increasingly similar to that of adults18.

 In this process, the sleep requirements for young children decline, and that is reflected primarily in a decreased amount of time spent napping during the day.

-remains critical to their overall health19 and development.
+Even though kids sleep for fewer hours than babies, sleep remains critical to their overall health19 and development.
 Lack of sufficient sleep at a young age has been correlated with problems with weight, mental health, behavior, and cognitive performance.

 Toddlers (1-2 Years Old)